 I have an enhanced DBS certificate and am fully insured.

-I have several years of experience of working therapeutically both short-term and longer-term with adults across a wide age range and with school-age children, including working in a GP surgery, a charity and in private practice.
+I have several years of experience of working therapeutically both short-term and longer-term with adults across a wide age range, including working in a GP surgery, a charity and in private practice.

 I work in the voluntary sector as a volunteer counsellor and assessor at Nottingham Counselling Service.

 I have worked as a volunteer on a helpline supporting survivors of rape and sexual abuse and have been a trustee of a rape and sexual abuse support centre.
 I have also worked as a legal advice volunteer in a Citizens’ Advice Bureau and in a law centre.